 The idea is to get a chair, put wheels on it, put some kind of brakes and steering on it (if you care), don a helmet and roll downhill towards Beauregard Liquors from the Ale House.
 This event has been taken on as a project by the fun loving Acadien Social Club just down the street.
 They feature “Human Bumpers”, a locally known emcee who’s shtick and costume are always a surprise, and several accidents.

-Immediately following the Gardner Chair Luge, some of the region’s finest live musical acts will take the stage in the parking lot across from the Ale House, as the party takes yet another turn – dancing, chilling and getting re-acquainted with people or getting to know new people.
+Immediately following the Gardner Chair Luge, some of the region’s finest live musical acts take the stage in the parking lot across from the Ale House, as the party takes yet another turn – dancing, chilling and getting re-acquainted with people or getting to know new people with a free concert.

 We close the street party down by 10:00 PM.
 The restaurant stays open a bit longer, but not much, for we are all tired and talked out and see only our beds in our heads.